Societal critiques in the novel "Perfume: The Story of a Murderer" (Das Parfum: Die Geschichte eines Mörders)

 The by far most popular cover for the book perfume is of the famous painting "Jupiter and Antiope" by Antoine Watteau. (the fourth picture featured above)

 The painting famously depicts Zeus disguising himself as a Sator, preying over the sleeping Antiope.
-This is just moments before he rapes and impregnants her with two twins, who later kill Nycteus's brother in revenge for Antiopes mistreatment.
+This is just moments before he rapes and impregnates her with two twins, who later kill Nycteus's brother in revenge for Antiope’s mistreatment.
 (Museum of Fine Arts Ghent)

 The painting represents the theme of seduction, vulnerability, but most importantly revenge.
-In many ways the cover almost exactly forshadows Grenouille's subsequent rise and fall, aswell as the power he initally felt when creating the "perfect scent".
+In many ways the cover almost exactly foreshadows Grenouille's subsequent rise and fall, as well as the power he initially felt when creating the "perfect scent".
 Just as Jupiter (Zeus) preys over Antiope, Grenouille's first victim was a so-called "young virgin girl".
 This could easily be a metaphor to show how Grenouille was seeking to find innocence and "purity" which he thought would be necessary for such a perfect scent.
-The cover perfectly forshadows the beginning of Grenouille's demise, and the books first taste of Grenuille's dual nature humanity.
+The cover perfectly foreshadows the beginning of Grenouille's demise, and the book's first taste of Grenouille's dual nature of humanity.

 “People tend to love others who smell good and some even fall in love with how fresh and nice the scent is and eventually, start to love the person who carries them.
 However, it’s rare to have a good natural scent of body odours.
 Therefore, people start wearing perfumes to gain confidence and scent good impressions hoping that love may comes naturally.”